flyway/flyway-test-extensions/README.md

 ```

-* TestNG support is only available with Spring5 and need a different Test setup.
+* TestNG support is only available with Spring5 or newer and need a different Test setup.

 ```java
 @ContextConfiguration(locations = {"/context/simple_applicationContext.xml"})